autoppia/autoppia_bittensor_dashboard_backend/scripts/README.md

 #### 4. Backup

-Upload the SQLite database to the `iwap_backups` S3 bucket (credentials pulled from environment/settings):
+Upload the SQLite database to the `autoppia-subnet/backups/` prefix (credentials pulled from environment/settings):

 ```bash
 iwap backup